ubiquity/ubiquibot/README.md

 1. Fork the ubiquibot repo and install the [ubiquibot-qa app](https://github.com/apps/ubiquibot-qa) on the forked repository.
 2. Enable github action running on the forked repo and allow `issues` on the settings tab.
+3. ubiquibot-qa bot is a deployment of your fork's `development` branch.
+Make sure the changes you are testing are present in your fork's `development` branch.
-3. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo
+4. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo
-4. Describe carefully the steps taken to get the feature working, this way our team can easily verify
+5. Describe carefully the steps taken to get the feature working, this way our team can easily verify
-5. Link that QA issue to the pull request as indicated on the template before requesting a review
+6. Link that QA issue to the pull request as indicated on the template before requesting a review

 ## How to create a new release